-- 1) Engine oil level boat must be sitting level. - 2) Transmission oil level boat must be sitting level. - 3) Shifting linkage and detent in forward, neutral and reverse. - 4) Leaks (water, fuel and oil). - 5) Coolant level (if the engine is freshwater cooled). - 6) Operation of the throttle and transmission shift control. - 7) Battery condition. - $8) \ \ Visually \ inspect \ for \ any \ loose \ mounting \ fasteners.$ - 9) Verify the emergency engine cut off switch located by the throttle is fully functional.
-Clip the safety lanyard securely to your body at all times while you are driving. - Once the boat is in the water, remove the inspection plate behind the engine box in the floor and visually check for water leaking at the stuffing box.
+- 1) Engine oil level boat must be sitting level. - 2) Transmission oil level boat must be sitting level. - 3) Shifting linkage and detent in forward, neutral and reverse. - 4) Leaks (water, fuel and oil). - 5) Coolant level (if the engine is freshwater cooled). - 6) Operation of the throttle and transmission shift control. - 7) Battery condition. - 8) Visually inspect for any loose mounting fasteners. - 9) Verify the emergency engine cut off switch located by the throttle is fully functional.
+Clip the safety lanyard securely to your body at all times while you are driving. - 10) V-Drive Oil Level boat must be sitting level

+- Once the boat is in the water, visually check for water leaking at the stuffing box.
 This stuffing box must drip a moderate amount of water to properly lubricate the drive shaft.
 If the water is rapidly coming in, pull the boat out and have the dealer adjust the stuffing box.
 There is a detailed instruction for this in the boat care section.

-• Check to make sure there are no ropes, gear bags, arms/legs near the belts and pulleys of the engine.
+(This stuffing box has left-hand threads) - Check to make sure there are no ropes, gear bags, arms/legs near the belts and pulleys of the engine.
 Severe injury can result by becoming entangled in the belts of the engine while it is running.
 Make sure the boat is deep enough in the water to supply the water intake with water to cool the engine.
 Move the throttle into the neutral position.
 This is in the "straight up" position.